Travel Basics – 2025 Dutch Grand Prix

 The Netherlands is recognised as one of Europe’s safest countries.
 The streets are well-policed, even in Amsterdam’s Red Light District, but it’s still a good idea to not walk unfamiliar places at night and avoid back alleys.
 Petty crimes do occur across the larger cities.
 Be wary of pickpockets, especially in Amsterdam, and use two locks if you’re travelling by bike.
 Despite the Netherlands’ relatively relaxed drug laws, you are not allowed to smoke or drink on the street.
 Smoking is also banned in bars and restaurants.
 Keep your passport safe, too – in the Netherlands, anyone over 14 years of age is required by law to carry ID.

-The Euro (€ EUR) is used in the Netherlands.
+The Euro (€ EUR) is the currency of the Netherlands.
 ATMs are plentiful.
 Using an ATM can be the easiest way of exchanging your money to Euros – but check for service changes/exchange rate before transaction to avoid high extra fees.
-European credit cards are accepted at most hotels, but not at all restaurants and shops.
-Using your ATM card as a debit card won’t always work, as many establishments only accept Dutch PIN cards.
+European credit and debit cards are accepted in almost all retail settings.
 Tipping 5-10% for good service is welcomed, but is not expected.

 Zandvoort Weather

 The Dutch Grand Prix is held in late August.
 At the end of the summer season, temperatures are falling and the days are getting shorter.
-Expect minimum temperatures of 12°C (54°F) and maximum daytime temperatures of 18°C (64°F), though temperatures were higher at both the 2021 and 2022 Dutch Grand Prix. the warm and sunny weather gave way to much cooler and wetter conditions at last year’s Dutch Grand Prix, including heavy downpours at times.
+Expect minimum temperatures of 12°C (54°F) and maximum daytime temperatures of 18°C (64°F), though temperatures were higher at both the 2021 and 2022 Dutch Grand Prix. the warm and sunny weather gave way to much cooler, wetter and windier conditions at the last two editions Dutch Grand Prix, including heavy downpours at times.
 It rains on average around 35% of the days in September.
-Being on the coast, you can expect the temperature in Zandvoort to be slightly cooler than inland – cold wind can also be a factor.
+Being on the coast, you can expect the temperature in Zandvoort to be slightly cooler than inland.
+Strong, cold winds are also common.

 7 thoughts on “Travel Basics – 2025 Dutch Grand Prix”